How to use BuzzHive

 The chart

 A cumulative line chart showing tickets sold over time, with a green dashed capacity reference line and an orange dashed projection line extending from today to your projected sellout date.
 The further your live line tracks toward capacity, the closer you are to a sellout.
-If the projection line never hits capacity before the event date, that's your cue to spend on promotion (Run Up is a good fit there).
+If the projection line never hits capacity before the event date, that's your cue to push harder on promotion — turn on Outreach and work your email lists.

 Artist referrals & leaderboard